jinpark-pro/developInSwiftFundamentals/README.md

     - The third view controller tallies up the answers and presents the final outcome.
 This result can be dismissed, allowing another player to start the quiz from the first view controller.

   - <img src="./resources/overview_personality_quiz.png" alt="Overview - Personality Quiz" width="500" />

+#### Part Two - Project Setup

+- Create a new project using the iOS App template.
+Name it “PersonalityQuiz,” and open the Main storyboard.
+The storyboard already contains one view controller, but you’ll need two more.
+Drag two view controllers from the Object library onto the canvas, and position all three in a horizontal row.

+##### Create the Introduction Screen

+- The first view controller will invite the player to take your quiz.
+At a minimum, it needs to include a label that introduces the quiz and a button to begin.
+Beyond these simple requirements, the design of the screen is entirely up to you.
+- Add a label from the Object library onto the view controller.
+Then add a button just below the label.
+With the label selected, use the Attributes inspector and set the alignment for the label to centered.
+  - Change the label's text, text color, and font: the text reads "Which Animal Are You?" using the Georgia font Regular 30.0.
+  - Select the button and update the title to read "Begin Personality Quiz" using the System font 15.0.
+- Whenever you have multiple items in a horizontal row or a vertical column, it’s a good idea to use a stack view.
+This approach will reduce the number of constraints you’ll need to create and manage.
+  - Highlight the label and button, then click the Embed In button and select Stack View.
+- With the stack still selected, use the Attributes inspector to check that the Axis is set to Vertical, and set both the Alignment and Distribution to Fill.
+These settings ensure that elements in the stack are positioned vertically and that they fill all available space along the stack view's axis.
+- The label and button should be centered both horizontally and vertically.
+Although you can create two constraints to do that, the label is too close to the screen’s horizontal bounds.
+Use leading and trailing constraints to ensure that it doesn't run off the screen no matter the device size.
+  - Use the Add Constraint tool to create leading and trailing constraints 8 points from each side.
+  - Next, use the Align tool to add a constraint that centers the stack view vertically.
+Check "Vertically in Container" and click "Add 1 Constraint."
+- That’s all that’s necessary for an introduction screen, but it’s a little boring.
+What are the possible outcomes?
+For this topic, it would be fun to add an emoji for each animal (dog, cat, rabbit, and turtle) and position them in the four corners of the view.
+If there aren’t any emoji that fit your particular quiz topic, consider using images in place of emoji text.
+- If you haven't already, drag four more labels from the Object library onto the view.
+Replace the text with the emoji for each animal.
+  - To bring up the emoji picker, highlight the label text in the Attributes inspector, then press Control-Command-Space.
+Enlarge all the emoji by setting the Font to System 40.0.
+Finally, use the blue layout guides to place each label in a corner with the recommended margins.
+- To hold your emoji in their respective corners on all screen sizes, you’ll need to add two constraints to each label.
+  - Begin by selecting the top-left label and clicking the Add New Constraints button.
+Enable the top and leading constraints.
+If you used the layout guides, the top constraint should have a value of 0 and the leading constraint should have a value of 20.
+Add these two constraints.
+  - The position of your top-left emoji is all set.
+Now repeat the steps for the other three labels, using the appropriate edges to create constraints.
+Check out the four Add New Constraints tool values, from left to right in the following diagram, for the dog, cat, rabbit, and turtle labels.
+- Xcode isn’t satisfied with only these constraints.
+It produces a warning notifying you that trailing and leading constraints are missing, which may cause overlapping with other views.
+The reason is that labels often have dynamic values or sizes.
+For this interface design, you're fine leaving it as is.
+However, it’s best practice to satisfy the compiler and resolve all warnings.
+- The 🐶 and 🐰 need trailing constraints whereas the 🐱 and 🐢 need leading constraints.
+You can use several options to meet the requirements of your interface's design.
+The quickest is to add a horizontal space between the 🐶 and 🐱 as well as the 🐰 and 🐢.
+Set the constraints to ≥ 0 so that they remain in place no matter the screen size.
+  - Control-Drag from the 🐶 to the 🐱 and select Horizontal Spacing.
+  - With the constraint added, navigate to the Size inspector and locate the “Trailing Space to: 🐱” constraint.
+Click Edit and set Constant to ≥ 0.
+  - Repeat the process for the 🐰 and 🐢.
+- Along the way, after positioning and adding constraints, you might notice some yellow warnings.
+That’s OK.
+Click the Update Frames button near the bottom of Interface Builder to readjust the position and size of your views to match the constraints you’ve created.